Vishakha-Lingadahally/PHSX815_Week11/README.md

 4. Our network performs ok with a training, validation, and test accuracy all around 50-60%.
 What could you change about the network or inputs?
 How do you think that would affect the model's predictions?

-Ans: One way of course, would be to increase the number of epochs.
-I have explored that aspect in this homework.
+Ans: One way, of course, would be to increase the number of epochs.
+The one other one was to increase the batch size.
+I have explored both the aspects in this homework.